FathimaNahda/Hardware_Shop_Management_System/README.md

 # Hardware_Shop_Management_System
-This is my individual project- Hardware Shop Management System
+This is my individual project- Hardware Shop Management System with Python and SQL